ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    The raw data collected by time series of the selected collection.

 2. **Rollup Time Series for Raw Data**
-   The `ByMinute` rollup time series aggregates raw data of time series in the `Companies` collection.
+   The `ByMinute` rollup policy aggregates raw data of time series in the `Companies` collection.
-   Every minute of raw time series data, is aggregated in a single entry of the new rollup time series.
+   Every minute of raw time series data, is aggregated into a single entry of the new rollup time series.

 3. **Rollup Time Series for Rollup Time Series**
-   The `30Mins` rollup time series aggregates data from the `ByMinute` rollup time series.
+   The `30Mins` rollup policy aggregates data from the rollup time series that was created by the `ByMinute` policy.
-   Every 30 minutes of data from the `ByMinute` rollup time series, is aggregated in a single entry of the `30Mins` rollup time series.
+   Every 30 minutes of data from the `ByMinute` rollup time series, are aggregated into a single entry of the `30Mins` rollup time series.

 {PANEL/}